-The fiber optic lamp (Figure 3-8) generates light used to excite the sector, track, speed, and home photocells.
+The fiber optic lamp (Figure 3-9) generates light used to excite the sector, presector, track, speed, and home photocells.

-The lamp assembly consists of four fiber optics, the lamp, and the lamp housing.
-The fiber optics (fiber bundles of glass) transmit the light from the source lamp to the four photocells.
+The lamp assembly consists of five fiber optics, the lamp, and the lamp housing.
+The fiber optics (fiber bundles of glass) transmit the light from the source lamp to the five photocells.